 When chat originates over a queue, you can tag that chat for follow-up -- even if the chat has already ended.
-Usually a chat is tagged for follow-up because the guest cannot be fully helped immediately and some sort of follow-up action is required.
+Usually, a chat is tagged for follow-up because the guest cannot be fully helped immediately and some sort of follow-up action is required.

-By default, chats are tagged for follow-up via email as long as and administrator has associated an email address with a queue in the admin dashboard.
+By default, chats are tagged for follow-up via email as long as an administrator has associated an email address with a queue in the admin dashboard.
 Alternatively, LibraryH3lp also offers a DeskTracker integration that can be used in tag for follow-up.

 Once you click the tag for followup button, you'll see a dialog where you can enter details needed for followup:

 Operators using an external client such as Pidgin should click on the "chat management link" that displays at the top of each chat and begins, "For transfers, etc...".
 That link takes you to a page that looks something like this: